ygorduraes/vcb/README.md

 ```

 Note: usually, the username/password for locally-installed Postgres databases is the system's username.

+Connecting to the local database: `psql -h localhost -d vaichoverbelem`

+Updating the status for testing purposes: `UPDATE cidades SET vaichover=false WHERE cidade='BEL';`

 If you get a connection error (instance not running), please check if you're connected to a VPN, and disconnect prior to trying agin.